WilsonKinyua/fav-band/README.md

  The following languages have been used on this project:
  * HTML and CSS

+## Setup/Installation Requirements

+* Live link to view the project <a href="https://wilsonkinyua.github.io/fav-band/">View Favorite Band</a>
 ## Screenshots
 <img src="./images/1.png" alt="screenshot" />
 <img src="./images/2.png" alt="screenshot" />